 SMSC stands for Social, Moral, Spiritual and Cultural.
-At Salford City Academy the promotion of pupil’s social, moral, spiritual and cultural education is extremely important to us.
+At Salford City Academy the promotion of student’s social, moral, spiritual and cultural education is extremely important to us.

 ‘The academy equips students to be thoughtful, caring and active citizens in the academy and wider society.
 Strong spiritual, moral, social and cultural development permeates through the academy.’
 (OFSTED 2015)

 We work hard to implement SMSC throughout our curriculum and through every aspect of academy life.
-Pupils have opportunities to participate in many extra-curricular and enrichment activities, develop leadership skills through becoming student ambassadors, members of the student or subject councils, support in many fundraising activities and discuss many issues through tutor time activities and assemblies.
+Student's have opportunities to participate in many extra-curricular and enrichment activities, develop leadership skills through becoming student ambassadors, members of the student or subject councils, support in many fundraising activities and discuss many issues through tutor time activities and assemblies.

 ‘The citizenship curriculum is well designed to capture opportunities in all year groups, for spiritual, moral, social and cultural development.
 For instance, the police and prison service have been used to promote an understanding of the consequences of students’ behaviour, ‘right and wrong’.’
 (OFSTED 2015)